Flu in Older Adults

-The Centers for Disease Control and Prevention (CDC) offers an online flu shot clinic locator.
+The CDC offers an online flu shot clinic locator.
 Flu vaccinations are easier to find than ever.
 They are commonly found at walk-in clinics at many pharmacies and grocery stores.
 That's in addition to local health departments and many doctors' offices.

 Can Older Adults Use the Nasal Spray Flu Vaccine?

 FluMist is a nasal spray flu vaccine that contains a live flu virus.
 FluMist is not recommended for adults over age 49.